maga56/maga-category/readme.txt

 Setup Instructions:

-1. Drag the 'maga-category' folder into your Plugins Folder.
+1. Drag the 'maga-category-images' folder into your Plugins Folder.

 2. Find the plugin in the Wordpress Admin and Activate it.